nop77svk/pldev-project-helpers/README.md

 merge_pldev_prj.sh
 ==================

 A simple preprocess->process->postprocess shell script for merging the PL/SQL Developer project files.
-Run it from command line and see its simple usage help.
+Run it, argument-less, from command line and see its simple usage help.
+I believe it's self-explanatory.

 Before actually using this helper you may need to open the `merge_pldev_prj.sh` and edit the line that follows